CoreMedia/feedback-hub-adapter-acrolinx/documentation/Configuration.md

 A profile mapping key can be a CoreMedia site id or a fallback language.
 The value of the profile mapping is the name or id of the Acrolinx guidance profile.
-If you website only supports one profile, you can simply map this profile by using the key value _default_.
+If you website only supports one profile, you can simply map this profile name or id with the key value _default_.
-If no mapping is defined or a matching profile is not found, the options menu inside the Acrolinx sidebar are enabled and the user has to select the profile by themself.
+If no mapping is defined or a matching profile is not found, the options menu inside the Acrolinx sidebar is enabled and the user can select the profile by themself.

 ## Security Settings